 Colomé El Arenal Malbec

-Calchaqui Valley, Salta
+Calchaqui Valley, Salta, Argentina

 This extreme altitude single vineyard wine is a tribute to all those who dare to take the adventurous path, and do what has never been done before.
 This is what Donald and Ursula Hess did when they planted El Arenal, their first vineyard, at an incredible 2600 meters above sea level in the Alto Calchaqui Valley.
 Sustainably farmed grapes and the magic of El Arenal produce an incredibly sophisticated tannin structure, and result in a supreme balance of fruit, freshness, power, complexity and elegance that only this extreme altitude has to offer.
 El Arenal Single Vineyard is the culmination of the dedication, patience, and untamable spirit of innovation of Bodega Colomé.